Data Table

 If you leave "Show Pagination" OFF but still define a number in the "**Items Per Page**" field, the table adopts a "load-on-demand" behavior.

-• The Experience: After the first batch of records, a "Show More" button appears at the bottom.
+* The Experience: After the first batch of records is displayed, a "Show More" button appears at the bottom.
 Clicking it adds the next batch of records to the current list, similar to a social media feed.

 For a truly seamless experience with very large datasets, you can enable Infinite Scrolling.

-• The Experience: As the user reaches the bottom of the scrollable area, the table automatically fetches and reveals the next set of records.
-This is ideal for dashboards where you want to keep the table size consistent regardless of the number of records or rows in the list.
+* **The Experience**: As the user scrolls to the bottom of the scrollable area, the table automatically fetches and displays the next set of records.
+This is ideal for dashboards where you want to keep the table size consistent regardless of the number of records or rows.

 Managing which rows are "checked" or highlighted is handled through data and interaction rather than a simple ID property.